akunna1/Hair-Salon-Nextjs-App/README.md

  - Employees can only edit their assigned tickets
  - Managers and Admins can view, edit, and delete all tickets
  - Desktop mode is most important but the app should be usable on tablet and phone devices as well
- - Light / Dark mode option requested by employees
+ - Light / Dark mode option requested by employees ✅
- - Expects quick support if anything goes wrong with the app

 ### Useful links
 - https://ui.shadcn.com/docs/dark-mode/next